 Reference books are available at the Sarasota County History Center Library, (external link) 6062 Porter Way, (941) 861-5000.
 Sample designation reports are available from the Planning Department, 3rd Floor City Hall Annex t 1565 First Street.
 The City maintains a listing of approximately 180 locally designated buildings.

 Certificate Of Appropriateness Applications

 Making changes to a locally designated structure requires a Certificate of Appropriateness [COA] application, and changes are subject to Secretary of Interior Standards.
 The COA application is submitted through the Office of the City Auditor and Clerk, is reviewed by staff, and is scheduled for a hearing before the Historic Preservation Board.
 The application should include clear building plans and other relevant information.
 The Board has a deadline for submission of materials for presentations and applications, and the schedule is presented above.
-Note: Refer to the City´s Main Web Page and select "Video on Demand" to view previous Historic Preservation Board Agendas, Staff Reports, Audios of Meetings, and Minutes.
+Note: Refer to the City´s Main Web Page and select "Meetings/Agendas/Video" to view previous Historic Preservation Board Agendas, Staff Reports, Audios of Meetings, and Minutes.

 Certificate of Appropriateness [COA] Applications

 - Building COA - Forms to make exterior changes to LOCALLY DESIGNATED structures (whenever filing a building permit).